1. Which state's largest city is Wilmington?

 Answer: 3

-9. Who was the only U.S. president to serve longer than eight years in office?
+9. Who was the only U.S. president to serve longer than eight

 Answer: Franklin Roosevelt